-Who killed Ötzi the Iceman, and why?
+Who Killed Ötzi the Iceman and Why?

 The Copper Age Cold Case that Can’t be Closed